AICoE/elyra-aidevsecops-tutorial/README.md

 - [JupyterHub][4], to launch images with Jupyter tooling.
 - [Elyra][5], which is a set of AI-centric extensions to JupyterLab Notebooks (e.g. interface with Kubeflow Pipeline, Git, Python scripts).

-([WIP](https://github.com/thoth-station/jupyterlab-requirements/issues/53)) The use of the JupyterLab notebook is powered by Thoth Extension for Dependency Management on JupyterLab.
+The use of the JupyterLab notebook is powered by Thoth Extension for Dependency Management on JupyterLab.
-If you want to know more meanwhile, have a look at this [video](https://www.youtube.com/watch?v=IBzTOP4TCdA).
+If you want to know more, have a look at this [repo]((https://github.com/thoth-station/jupyterlab-requirements)).

 ## GitOps, reproducibility, portability and traceability with AI support

 Nowadays, developers (including Data Scientists) use Git and GitOps practices to store, share all code (e.g. notebooks, models) on development platforms (e.g. GitHub).
-GitOps best practices help reproducibility and traecability for all projects avaialble.
+GitOps best practices help reproducibility and traceability for all projects available.

 One of the most important requirement for reproducibility is dependencies management.
 Having dependencies clearly stated allow for reusability and portability of notebooks, which can be reused in another projects and shared safely with other Data Scientists.